lakubuDavid/Noon/README.md

 ## Limitations

-Since static file serving is not yet implemented you can't reference assets from your project that includes `css,js` files and **pictures**
+Since static file serving is not ~~implemented~~ complete, you can't reference non-text assets like images,videos or audios.

 >### Workaround
 >
->For `css` and `js` files you can have them in your html file.
->
->You can also reference your assets from a cdn.
+>You can use pictures from a cdn
 ## Development (pls help me 😫)

-I'm currently trying to implement data fetching and static file serving but I can't figure out how to implement it.
+I'm currently trying to implement data fetching and static file serving, but I can't figure out how to implement it.
 So to whoever has enough knowledge of C++, please feel free to help.

 *Yours faithfully,*<br>
 *A guy that has decided to lose his sanity to a language he already gave up on a few years ago.*